 BABY FOOD SCISSORS

-These food scissors are fantastic for quickly cutting bite-sized foods without having to take out a knife and cutting board.
+These food scissors are fantastic for quickly cutting bite-sized foods using just one hand, without having to take out a knife and cutting board.
 They also have a little safety lock button feature and a cap for use on-the-go!

 4. CHOOSING A HIGH CHAIR